cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

       - `Monster Names` - **keep it enabled if you'd like**
       - `HP Bar`
 # Conclusion
-So, this was my Metin2 installation and optimization guide.
-I hope the guide helped you to play Metin2 on Linux with optimized settings!
+I hope this guide helped you to play Metin2 on Linux with optimized settings!
 Have a nice day! 🐧